Thomas Babington Macaulay: Return to British public life (1838–1857)

 Returning to Britain in 1838, he became MP again in Edinburgh in the following year.
 He was made Secretary at War in 1839 by Lord Melbourne and was sworn of the Privy Council the same year.
 In 1841 Macaulay addressed the issue of copyright law.
 Macaulay's position, slightly modified, became the basis of copyright law in the English-speaking world for many decades.
 Macaulay argued that copyright is a monopoly and as such has generally negative effects on society.
 After the fall of Melbourne's government in 1841 Macaulay devoted more time to literary work, and returned to office as Paymaster General in 1846 in Lord John Russell's administration.

 In the election of 1847 he lost his seat in Edinburgh.
 He attributed the loss to the anger of religious zealots over his speech in favour of expanding the annual government grant to Maynooth College in Ireland, which trained young men for the Catholic priesthood; some observers also attributed his loss to his neglect of local issues.
 In 1849 he was elected Rector of the University of Glasgow, a position with no administrative duties, often awarded by the students to men of political or literary fame.
 He also received the freedom of the city.

 In 1852, the voters of Edinburgh offered to re-elect him to Parliament.
 He accepted on the express condition that he need not campaign and would not pledge himself to a position on any political issue.
 Remarkably, he was elected on those terms.
-He seldom attended the House due to ill health.
+Due to ill health, he seldom attended the House.
 His weakness after suffering a heart attack caused him to postpone for several months making his speech of thanks to the Edinburgh voters.
 He resigned his seat in January 1856.
 In 1857 he was raised to the peerage as Baron Macaulay, of Rothley in the County of Leicester, but seldom attended the House of Lords.